Understanding Task Transfer in Vision-Language Models: Problem Formulation and Metric

 \section{Problem Formulation and Metric}

 We present our framework for characterizing the behavior of Vision-Language Models (VLMs) across diverse perception tasks.
-Our goal is to understand how fine-tuning on one task influences performance on others.
-We begin by discussing preliminaries like notation and problem setup, followed by quantifying task transferability using our proposed metric \textbf{Perfection Gap Factor (\method)}, which provides a robust lens to differences in task difficulty and performance ceilings.
+Our goal is to understand how finetuning on one task influences performance on others.
+We begin by discussing preliminaries like notation and problem setup, followed by quantifying task transferability using our proposed metric \textbf{Perfection Gap Factor (\method)}, which provides a robust way to account for differences in task difficulty and performance ceilings.